FIDE flag player: Russian and Belarusian flags

 Ian Nepomniachtchi of Russia was speculated to be required to play under the FIDE flag in the World Chess Championship 2021 due to the World Anti-Doping Agency's sanctions against Russia in the Olympics and tournaments considered as world championships.
 He officially played for the Chess Federation of Russia (CFR) instead with a flag bearing the CFR's logo and abbreviation.

+On 27 February 2022, an extraordinary meeting of the FIDE Council was held in response to the Russian invasion of Ukraine.
+The Council decided, among other measures, to ban the display of Russian and Belarusian flags:

+Following the call from IOC, the FIDE Council decides that no Russian and Belarusian national flag be displayed or anthem be played in all FIDE-rated international chess events.
+Instead – the national chess federation’s flag or the official symbol/logo shall be used.
+A simplified procedure for performing under the FIDE flag would be followed where it is crucial for the players or any other chess officials under the current geopolitical situation.

-Following the Russian invasion of Ukraine, in March 2022 FIDE council decided that "no Russian and Belarusian national flag be displayed or anthem be played in all FIDE-rated international chess events".
-These players retained the right to choose, whether to play under their national chess federation with a black flag, or play under the FIDE flag, which would constitute them as "foreign player with a status of the original federation for the purpose of titles calculations and all related matters".
+Players retained the right to choose, whether to play under their national chess federation with a black flag, or play under the FIDE flag, which would constitute them as "foreign player with a status of the original federation for the purpose of titles calculations and all related matters".

-On 6 March 2022, FIDE Council approved a simplified procedure for Russian/Belarusian players to perform under the FIDE flag, initially establishing the expiration date for this resolution on 31 May 2022.
-The expiration date has been continually extended by FIDE council, as of December 2024, set to 1 January 2026.
+On 6 March 2022, the FIDE Council approved a simplified procedure for Russian/Belarusian players to perform under the FIDE flag, initially establishing the expiration date for this resolution on 31 May 2022.
+The expiration date has been continually extended by the FIDE council, as of December 2024, set to 1 January 2026.
 After the expiration date, "in the absence of other requests, the player will automatically be returned to the previous federation".

 Since March 2022, most top-level Russian chess players started playing in international events under the FIDE flag, including Nepomniachtchi at the 2022 Candidates tournament, 2023 World Championship and 2024 Candidates tournament.